 Sometimes the barrier between film colors and dull colors is a dirty screen, which is quite possible if you’re using a top projector in a classroom among little children.
 A dirty or dusty projection screen contributes to light black levels and color distortion.
 Clean your screen with a dry microfiber cloth to regain deep black colors and ambient light rejection.

 Suppose you did the previous steps but saw no difference in color accuracy.
 In that case, the issue might be your input signal connection cable.
 First, verify that your connectors are not loose or damaged.
 Faulty connections or a loose VGA connection will cause image issues.
+Even if you have a great projector like the one in our Sony HW45ES review, a bad connection can cause bad image problems.

 If you use a Blue-Ray DVD player, go to the advanced menu to find the color modes.
 Then, change the color settings to match your desired tones.
 In addition, laptops and PCs have eye shield filters that will block the blue color from the image.

 Use your projector remote control to find the color menu.
 You can optimize the color settings by using certain tools and manufacturer guides.
+For example, if you have one of the best Panasonic projectors, visit their website for your model’s guide.

 Sometimes optical components and a faulty projector lamp create projector color issues.
 A dying lamp light dulls colors and overall dynamic range.
 A lamp light replacement can be difficult, so don’t be afraid to call a repair shop.

 LCD and DLP (digital light processing) projectors use polarizers and color wheels to produce colors.
-However, sometimes the accumulation of dirt dust will cause the small circular disc to stop spinning.
+However, sometimes the accumulation of dirt and dust will cause the small circular disc to stop spinning.
 In this case, you will need to replace the color wheel.

 Use extreme caution when you clean your projector screen.
 Only use soft cotton cloths and only wipe in straight lines.
 Any scratches might damage any anti-glare or ambient light-repelling film.